-More importantly, the eyes of a significant number of people who become nearsighted worsen year after year.
-This results in high myopia, which increases the risk of serious eye problems such as retinal detachment, cataracts and glaucoma.
+And when kids experience myopia progression year after year, this can cause a condition called high myopia, which increases the risk of serious eye problems such as retinal detachment, cataracts and glaucoma later in life.

 Find out more about myopia — and what can be done about it — by reading the answers to these frequently asked questions (FAQ) about nearsightedness.

 Definition of myopia